marcellomaugeri/euler-swap/README.md

 ![maglev logo](docs/maglev.png)

-Maglev is an Automated Market Maker (AMM) that uses [Euler Vaults](https://docs.euler.finance/euler-vault-kit-white-paper/) as leveraged lending products in order to extend the range of its reserves and thereby improve the capital efficiency of liquidity provisioning.
+Maglev is an Automated Market Maker (AMM) that uses [Euler Vaults](https://docs.euler.finance/euler-vault-kit-white-paper/) to *mag*nify capital efficiency using *lev*erage.
+By borrowing assets as needed, maglev AMMs can extend the range of their reserves and earn fees on trades several times larger than their liquidity outlay.

-To swappers, it presents a conventional Uniswap2-style interface but internally it supports custom pricing curves and other advanced functionality.
+To swappers, maglev presents a conventional Uniswap2-style interface but internally it supports custom pricing curves and other advanced functionality.

 <!-- TOC FOLLOWS -->
 <!-- START OF TOC -->